Seyiturbo/Daily-planner-app/README.md

 * Store the event in local storage upon clicking the save button within that time block.

-This challenge gave me a little problem initially, as i had to introduce jquery in my work, but i did some research which buily my confidence a bit.
+This challenge gave me a little problem initially, as i had to introduce jquery in my work, but i did some research which built my confidence a bit.
 Moreover, I will still need to refactor my codes to make it work perfectly with the third party APIs.

 ## Usage